9/11 Survivor Stories: Twists of Fate That Saved These People’s Lives

 A broken heart saved her life

 Crystal Brown-Tatum, CEO and president of Crystal Clear Communications, says it was her decision to end a relationship that may have saved her life.
 “In 2001, I was engaged to be married and planned to relocate to New York City in June.
 I had a job offer from Morgan Stanley Dean Witter, working in Twin Tower Two.
 Unfortunately, I discovered some things that caused me to call off the wedding and subsequent move.
 When 9/11 happened, I was numb, because I would have been working in World Trade Tower 2 on that Tuesday.
 Going through a broken engagement was painful, but it was a twist of fate that possibly saved my life.”
-New York City wasn’t the only place in America targeted that day, so was the Washington D.C. area.
+Read up on these facts about One World Trade Center.

 He’s never been so thankful for car trouble